How many bits photos digital cameras

 Bit depth plays a crucial role in determining the quality and color accuracy of digital images captured by cameras.
 In photography, bit depth refers to the number of bits used to represent each pixel in an image.
 The higher the bit depth, the more colors and shades of gray can be represented in the image.

-See also Where was the kodak digital camera made
+See also How to use the aperture on a digital camera

 Cameras with higher bit depths can capture a wider range of colors and tones, resulting in more detailed and realistic images.
 Images captured with higher bit depths also have smoother color gradients and reduced banding, which is especially important for professional photographers and graphic designers.